Photographing My Galapagos Big 5

 Giant Tortoises (They’re Bigger Than You Think)

-Giant tortoises are slow, patient, and unforgiving to rushed photographers.
-The most common mistake I see is people photographing them standing up, too close, with a wide lens, and cutting off shells or limbs.
+Giant tortoises are slow, patient and unforgiving to rushed photographers.
+The most common mistake I see is people photographing them while standing up—often too close—cropping out their shells or limbs.
 The result looks accidental.
 Remember, the headline here is that they’re GIANT.
 Find context in your compositions to get that message across.

 Tortoises reward patience and distance.
 They are large animals with subtle expressions.
 You need to wait for those moments to present themselves.
 Position yourself so the tortoise is either fully isolated or fully contextualized.
 Half measures do not work here.
 If the background is messy, move.
 If the environment tells part of the story, step back and include it intentionally.